New York Rangers' Success Showing How Much Work Remains

 Related: Coronavirus Hitting the Hockey World Hard

-In the past six games through Tuesday, the club’s top-six forwards, a group that now includes Kreider’s replacement Phil Di Giuseppe, have scored 13 of the forwards’ 18 goals, with 11 – yes, 11 – coming from Zibanejad.
+In the past seven games, the club’s top-six forwards, a group that now includes Kreider’s replacement Phil Di Giuseppe, have scored 15 of the forwards’ 20 goals, with 11 – yes, 11 – coming from Zibanejad, the NHL’s hottest player.
 At this point, the Rangers simply lack the roster-wide depth to be considered a serious threat to make a deep postseason run, even if they are somehow able to find their way into the tournament this spring.

 Kreider’s absence, unsurprisingly, laid the imbalanced nature of the team fully bare.
 The Rangers failed to score at even strength for two straight games after No. 20 suffered a broken foot Feb.
 28, the absence of his heavy game and net-front presence sorely missed in the pair of losses.
 Zibanejad’s career effort rescued them in their 6-5 overtime victory over the Washington Capitals in the next game, but a 6-4 loss to the New Jersey Devils on Saturday followed – with Zibanejad recording one of the goals, of course.

 Zibanejad tacked on another one Tuesday, making him the fastest Ranger in history to reach 40 goals in a season, in a key 4-2 victory over the Dallas Stars.
+He scored again and nearly had two other goals in Wednesday’s 3-2 overtime loss to the Colorado Avalanche.

 “It’s been a bit of a roller coaster for us the last week-and-a-half or so,” Zibanejad said (from ‘Road Trip Will Show if Rangers Can Overcome Unmasked Deficiencies,’ New York Post, 3/9/20).